wp-plugins/orbisius-child-theme-creator/readme.txt

 = 1.2.2 =
 * Added: Create a blank functions.php file option
 * Added a link to edit theme after the child theme is created.
+* Changed the UI.
+Parent and Child Themes are nicely separated.
+* Added a sidebar in the screen where child themes are created
+* Fixed some wrong call to action (left from another plugin).

 = 1.2.1 =
 * Fixed: A notice in the settings